 As I was using the EC Designs Beaglebone Black in another setup I was faced with needing an endpoint in my main system to be able to listen to Roon.
 In the review above you could read how well the Euphony Drive worked as a server with the Roon Core enabled.
 However not having tried it as an endpoint at the time of the Euphony review, I was very happy to find that not only does Euphony work as an endpoint with Roon, it works natively and sounds fantastic!

 Euphony Drive is Roon certified and so Roon works natively with Euphony Audio Transport

-The top zone labelled AAZ Euphony is the AudioAanZee music server hardware running the Euphony Drive software.
+The top zone labeled AAZ Euphony is the AudioAanZee music server hardware running the Euphony Drive software.

 After reconnecting the AudioAanZee Reference Flow music server and adding a HiFace EVO USB to SPDIF converter as the Wadia 521 does not have USB, I went to the Roon audio setup screen.
 There I was greeted with a big cheerful Roon symbol, followed by Euphony, hiFace and ALSA.

-It’s great having these zones at your fingertips and Roon makes swapping between them childs play.
-It works smoothly and quickly and again the music plays.
-This time around the sound is great.
-Nay, it’s excellent!
-In spite of the USB to SPDIF conversion, this is a sound that is on par with what I am normally used to from other high quality streaming endpoints.
+It’s great having these zones at your fingertips and Roon makes swapping between them child’s play.
+It works smoothly and quickly and in spite of the USB to SPDIF conversion, the sound quality is really excellent!

 Try out Roon for yourself